Caf Confederation Cup: Orlando Pirates, Simba SC learn group rivals

 South Africa's Premier Soccer League side Orlando Pirates have been drawn in Group B of the Caf Confederation Cup.

-In their group, the Soweto giants will face JS Kabyle and JS Saoura, both of Algeria, and Al Ittihad SC of Egypt.
+In their group, the Soweto giants will either face JS Kabylie of Algeria or Royal Leopards of Eswatini as well as Algeria's JS Saoura, and Al Ittihad SC of Egypt.

 Editors' Picks